-Mom: “Hey ladies, I’m looking for the best type of organic food to feed my baby.
+Mom: “Hey ladies, I’m looking for the best type of organic baby food to feed my baby.
 Which brands do you recommend?”

 Ugh, thanks for the unsolicited advice.
 Many moms who ask this question already make homemade food for their babies and are just looking for quick and easy alternatives for busy nights, vacations, or on-the-go snacks.
 Plain and simple though, if a mom wants to use jarred or packaged food, it’s none of our business!
 Why is it that we moms so easily assume others are lazy or down-right oblivious?

 Mom: “Hey guys, can you tell me which type of formula is best for babies?”

 Mom Shaming Example: “Have you considered breastfeeding?
 Studies show breast milk is the utmost best nutrition you can give your baby.
 Don’t give up if she can’t latch or doesn’t get it after a few weeks, you can always try pumping.”